 Free school meals can be applied for online at

-If you don’t have access to the internet or are unsure of how to apply, Mrs Tuplin in the office will be happy to help you.
+If you don’t have access to the internet or are unsure of how to apply, staff in the admin office will be happy to help you.

 Your child will be eligible for free school meals if you are receiving one of the following benefits or support: